redex557/stm32-waveshare-epaper-uart-lib/README.md

     {
 	    HAL_UART_Transmit(&huart4, buffer, size, 10);
 	}
-5. find the place where your *UART_HandleTypeDef* is declared and define the function *putchars* - don't forget the prototype
+5. find the place where your *UART_HandleTypeDef* is declared and define the function *putchars* - don't forget the prototype!
 6. . . .
 7. profit